monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### squirrel

 Squirrel reminds a lot of Lua.
-It is tailored for embedding into C/C++ programs, but can be used as a standalone scripting language as wel.
+It is tailored for embedding into C/C++ programs, but can be used as a standalone scripting language as well.

 >squirrel's syntax is similar to C/C++/Java etc... but the language has a very dynamic nature like Python/Lua etc...